Geology of Italy: Mesozoic (251-66 million years ago)

 During the Cretaceous, global high sea levels and local tectonic conditions produced a greater share of basins than platform environments (although the Campano-Lucana, Friuli, Apulia and Latium-Abruzzi platforms persisted).
-More pelagic, open water sediments like marl joined breccia and underwater debris flows.
+More pelagic, open water sediments such as marl joined breccia and underwater debris flows.
 Triassic conditions persisted in only one location in Sardinia where up to one kilometer of carbonates finished depositing in the Cretaceous, atop deformed Cambrian-Carboniferous metamorphic basement rock.

 Changing interaction between the European Plate and the Adriatic Plate resulted in tectonic compression along the Adriatic Plate's northern margin, kicking off the formation of the Alps and the Apennines.
-In the late Cretaceous, foredeeps filled with flysch and molasse sediments shed off the rising mountains.
+In the late Cretaceous, foredeeps filled with flysch and molasse sediments that were shed off the rising mountains.
 Examples include the Bergamo Flysch within the Lombard Basin of the Southern Alps.

 The Mesozoic was largely quiescent in terms of magmatism, but some igneous activity did take place.
 Pietra Verde sandstones from the Ladinian in the Southern Alps contain calc-alkaline rock while granite, shoshonite and monzonite intruded the Dolomites region into the Carnian.
 In fact, subsurface rocks in the Po Valley, the Lagonegro Basin, west Trentino, the Venetian foothills, Sicily, Lombary and the northern Apennines show signs of volcaniclastic sediments and pillow lava from the time period.

 Although the oceanic crust of the Tethys Ocean has been recycled into the mantle, sections of it remain as ophiolite with peridotite, gabbro, prasinite, serpentinite and pillow lava of Jurassic to Cretaceous age in Liguria, Tuscany, Val d'Aosta and Piemonte.
 Petrological research indicates that ophiolites in the Alps are metamorphosed, while those in the Apennines are not.
 The Ragusa Basin in the Iblean Plateau of Sicily had magmatism in the Jurassic, together with the Trapanese Basin, followed by Cretaceous activity in the Syracuse area.